 Our core service is a 50-minute, one-to-one consultation with one of our professional consultants.
-We hold these appointments face-to-face (in the Writing Center and at the Newman Library Reference Desk), and via online chat.
+We hold these appointments face-to-face and via online chat.

 Most students choose to meet with us in person, in order to work side by side with an invested, attentive reader.
 You and your consultant can easily and efficiently ask one another questions, practice strategies, and evaluate the results.
-Visit our online scheduler to book an appointment either at the Main Writing Center or in the Library.
-(To choose between the two locations, use the dropdown menu in the middle of the scheduler’s main page.)
+Visit our online scheduler to book an appointment.

-Please note that while we don’t hold official walk-in hours, we’re happy to serve students without booked appointments whenever we have an opening.
+While we don’t hold official walk-in hours at the Main Writing Center in NVC 8-185, we’re happy to serve students without booked appointments whenever we have an opening.
 Stop by and we’ll help you find what you need.

 Have a thesis statement that you want to make as strong as possible?
 If you’re not able to come to campus, and you have a contained, specific goal, you may want to schedule a time to “meet” with your consultant in an online chat room.
 These sessions move more slowly than face-to-face appointments, but enable you to connect with us from home.
 Book your appointment via our online scheduler, exactly as you would for a face-to-face session.
 (Just look for the “Meet Online?” prompt in the appointment window.)